bolle732/tor-ddos-firewall-rules/README.md

 `./tor_ddos_setup_firewall.sh refresh exec` will execute the commands of refresh.

-`./tor_ddos_setup_firewall.sh unblock-dual` will print only the commands of unblocking Tor relays with up to 2 instances.
+`./tor_ddos_setup_firewall.sh unblock-dual` will print only the commands of unblocking Tor relays with 2 instances.

-`./tor_ddos_setup_firewall.sh unblock-dual exec` will execute the commands of unblocking Tor relays with up to 2 instances.
+`./tor_ddos_setup_firewall.sh unblock-dual exec` will execute the commands of unblocking Tor relays with 2 instances.

 `./tor_ddos_setup_firewall.sh unblock-quad` will print only the commands of unblocking Tor relays with more then 2 instances.